Garratt locomotive: Algeria

+In 1932, a prototype Garratt locomotive with a wheel arrangement, numbered AT.1, was built for the Paris–Lyon–Mediterranean Railway Company for its Algerian System by the Société Franco-Belge de Matériel de Chemins de Fer at Raismes, France.
+It was unusual for a Garratt in being designed for high-speed passenger services rather than slow freight: during testing, one reached a Garratt-record speed of 131 km/h.^{[fr]} It was reported that the standard-gauge locomotive "rode steadily and smoothly" at these high speeds.
+The driving wheels, 1.8 m in diameter, were the largest of any Garratt class.
+Cossart valve gear, similar to Walschaerts valve gear but electrically operated, powered cam-operated piston valves; these allowed earlier cutoffs, enhancing fuel economy.
+Mechanical stokers were incorporated.
+The two fuel and water tank units were streamlined.

+Four years later, 12 more locomotives following the prototype's design, designated the 231-132BT class, were delivered to the railway, soon to be renamed Chemins de Fer algériens (Algerian Railways).
+A further 17 followed, the last 7 being delivered in 1940.
+The 30 locomotives operated mainly on the Algiers–Oran line, hauling loads as high as 460 lt up 1-in-50 grades until the Algerian independence war caused their withdrawal in 1951.
+(Note: Another source cites problems with the electric valve gear.)

 Angola

 All three main railways in Angola used Garratts.
 The largest user was the gauge Caminho de Ferro de Benguela.
 Forty-eight were purchased from Beyer, Peacock between 1926 and 1956.
 They came in four batches: class 10A (301–306); class 10B (311–324) in 1930; class 10C (331–348) in 1954; and class 10D (361–370).

 The second-largest user was the Caminhos de Ferro de Luanda, which bought six locomotives (501–506) from Beyer, Peacock in 1949, and six more (551–556) from Krupp of Germany in 1954.

 The third user was the Caminhos de Ferro de Moçâmedes, who bought six locomotives (101–106) from Henschel & Son of Germany.

 Botswana

 Garratts operated on gauge through trains from South Africa to Rhodesia.

 Kenya, Tanzania and Uganda

 Kenya and Uganda Railways and Harbours, which operated railways in British East Africa and the Uganda Protectorate from 1929 to 1948, acquired 77 Garratts between the same years.
 The Tanganyika Railway also acquired 3 in 1928.
 In 1948, the railways merged to form the East African Railways and Harbours Corporation, commonly known in the railways context as East African Railways, shown by the letters "EAR" on rolling stock.

 In addition to the 80 acquired Garratts, East African Railways operated 63 that it purchased new between 1954 and 1956, making a total of 143.
 More details are in the following table.